A 49in premium TV is something of a rarity. OLEDs don't go below 55in, ditto Samsung's flagship sets.

 There’s greater dynamic detail on offer, too, as the wizards assemble high above Hogwarts.
 The sound is surprisingly good for a 49in TV – and, while it could be bettered by adding even an entry-level soundbar, it comfortably beats the much more affordable Panasonic.

-Even at its original price, this was a five-star TV, justifying the fairly hefty tag with great detail, vibrant, intense colours, palpable solidity and three-dimensionality.
+Even at its original price, this was a five-star TV, justifying the fairly hefty tag with great detail, vibrant, intense colors, palpable solidity and three-dimensionality.
 It's a cut above the prevailing standard for sound quality, too.
-All told, this is a great 49in TV, and a real Awards contender.
+All told, this is a very good 49in TV.

 - Picture 5